Axway/api-builder-standalone-tech-enablement/README.md

+# Before you start

+There is two way of reading the provided documentaiton in this project:

+1) Read the README.md files and follow the navigation links

+2) Run `npm i && npm start` in the root of this project and [read as booklet in your browser](http://localhost:4000).

 # API Builder Standalone Tech Enablement

 The goal of this tech enablement is to show how API Builder can be used to solve a customer's problem in the "real-world".